-Fleeing from one state to another doesn't necessarily mean that a criminal will evade punishment if caught.
-States and the federal government can seek to bring state-hopping criminals to justice through a process called extradition.
-Extradition laws give a state the ability to hand someone over to another state for purposes of criminal trial or punishment.
+Fleeing from one state to another doesn't mean criminals will evade punishment for their alleged crime if caught.
+States and the federal government can seek to bring criminals to justice through extradition.
+Extradition laws allow a state to hand someone over to another state for criminal prosecution.

 Within the United States, federal law governs extradition from one state to another.
 The Extradition Clause of the U.S. Constitution (Article IV Section 2) requires that: